 Pumice and Scoria

 Pumice is a light, porous volcanic rock formed from the rapid cooling of gas-rich lava.
-Scoria, on the other hand, is denser and darker, formed from lava that has a lower gas content.
-Both materials are commonly found around volcanic sites.
+It is so vesicular that it can float on water.
+Scoria is denser and darker, formed from lava with a lower gas content; it often accumulates around cinder cones.
+Both materials are commonly found around volcanic sites and are used in construction and landscaping.

 Impact of Volcanic Activity

 The impact of volcanic activity can be both beneficial and detrimental.
-While eruptions can lead to destruction, they also contribute to the formation of fertile soils and new landforms.
+While eruptions can lead to destruction and loss of life, they also contribute to the formation of fertile soils, new landforms, and renewable energy resources.

 Destructive Effects

-• Loss of life and property due to lava flows and pyroclastic flows.
+• Loss of life and property due to lava flows, pyroclastic flows, and lahars.

-• Disruption of air travel due to ash clouds.
+• Disruption of air travel due to ash clouds; the 2010 Eyjafjallajökull eruption cost an estimated $4.7 billion in losses.

 Beneficial Effects

-Despite their dangers, volcanic eruptions can also have positive effects, such as:
+Despite their dangers, volcanic eruptions can also have positive outcomes:

 Conclusion